rancher/rancher.github.io/rancher/v1.4/en/cattle/secrets/index.md

 #### Using Vault Transit

-Instead of using the locally stored key, Racnher can be configured to use [Vault Transit](https://www.vaultproject.io/docs/secrets/transit/) to perform the encryption.
+Instead of using the locally stored key, Rancher can be configured to use [Vault Transit](https://www.vaultproject.io/docs/secrets/transit/) to perform the encryption.

 ##### Installing Rancher Server using Vault Transit

 Prior to installing Rancher Server, there are a couple of pre-requisites that need to be completed with Vault Transit:

-* Install the Vault transit backend on the host that will be running Rancher server
+* Mount the Vault transit backend on the host that will be running Rancher server
+* Using the Vault CLI or API:
-* Using Vault Transit, create a key named `rancher`
+  * Create a new encryption key named `rancher`
-* Using Vault Transit, create a token that can encrypt/decrypt using the `rancher` key
+  * Create a Vault access token that can encrypt/decrypt using the `rancher` key
     * This token must be scoped with a policy for Rancher server to use the following Vault Transit endpoints.
 The `<KEY>` in this list is the `rancher` key that was created.

       ```
       >  transit/random/<KEY>
       >